dip-proto/fastly.js/docs/README.md

 ## License

 Fastly.JS is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for more information.